Muhlik2018/Mipha-Built/README.md.txt

-Please copy your gpt api key to  Resources/Credential/GPTApi.txt
+Please copy your gpt api key to  Resources/GPT/GPTApi.txt Copy your character setting to Resources/GPT/Character.txt